Second Amendment to the United States Constitution: The "Federal Farmer"

-In May of 1788, the pseudonymous author "Federal Farmer" (his real identity is presumed to be either Richard Henry Lee or Melancton Smith) wrote in Additional Letters From The Federal Farmer #169 or Letter XVIII regarding the definition of a "militia":
+In May 1788, the pseudonymous author "Federal Farmer" (his real identity is presumed to be either Richard Henry Lee or Melancton Smith) wrote in Additional Letters From The Federal Farmer #169 or Letter XVIII regarding the definition of a "militia":

 George Mason

-In June of 1788, George Mason addressed the Virginia Ratifying Convention regarding a "militia:"
+In June 1788, George Mason addressed the Virginia Ratifying Convention regarding a "militia:"

 Tench Coxe

 In 1792, Tench Coxe made the following point in a commentary on the Second Amendment:

 Tucker/Blackstone

 The earliest published commentary on the Second Amendment by a major constitutional theorist was by St. George Tucker.
 He annotated a five-volume edition of Sir William Blackstone's Commentaries on the Laws of England, a critical legal reference for early American attorneys published in 1803.
 Tucker wrote:

 In footnotes 40 and 41 of the Commentaries, Tucker stated that the right to bear arms under the Second Amendment was not subject to the restrictions that were part of English law: "The right of the people to keep and bear arms shall not be infringed.
 Amendments to C. U. S. Art.
 4, and this without any qualification as to their condition or degree, as is the case in the British government" and "whoever examines the forest, and game laws in the British code, will readily perceive that the right of keeping arms is effectually taken away from the people of England."
 Blackstone himself also commented on English game laws, Vol. II, p.
 412, "that the prevention of popular insurrections and resistance to government by disarming the bulk of the people, is a reason oftener meant than avowed by the makers of the forest and game laws."
 Blackstone discussed the right of self-defense in a separate section of his treatise on the common law of crimes.
 Tucker's annotations for that latter section did not mention the Second Amendment but cited the standard works of English jurists such as Hawkins.

 Further, Tucker criticized the English Bill of Rights for limiting gun ownership to the very wealthy, leaving the populace effectively disarmed, and expressed the hope that Americans "never cease to regard the right of keeping and bearing arms as the surest pledge of their liberty."